-It’s never a good idea to start life off with debt, but if you can get a leg up by doing so (ie: you gain a tertiary education), then it probably is a good idea.
+It is best to start life off without debt, but if you can get a leg up by doing so (ie: you gain a tertiary education), then it probably is a good idea.
 Just make sure you consider everything below.

 Things to consider

 - Interest on student loans is not zero-rated!
 There is a common misconception that student loans bear no interest, or very little.
 The complete opposite is true – there is a huge amount of interest on student loans, comparable to any other household debt.

 - If you study away from home, your bill over a 4-year degree is likely to come to around R400,000.
 Carefully consider all of your university options.
 You may be itching to move out and be independent, but the price of the repayments may not be worth it.
 They calculate how much you need to repay after graduation based on your salary.
 If you study while living at home, that’s closer to R200,000 to repay.
 It’ll take half the amount of time to repay a loan if you stay at home.
 Carefully consider this when getting a loan.